-Will I Find Love Again?
+Will I Find Happiness Again After Divorce?

 Myth 1: Everyone wants to remarry.

 Some people want to remarry; others do not.
-Usually younger people wish to remarry, and three in four women who divorced (at ages 15-44) do remarry within ten years.[1]
+Usually younger people wish to remarry, and three in four women who divorced at ages 15-44 do remarry within ten years.[1]
 The remarriage rate is very high for those under twenty-five.[2]

 Of women who divorce at age forty or older, however, more than two in five (43%) say they do not want to remarry.
 And for men who divorce over age forty, one in three (33%) say they don’t want to try again.
 Another 26% of women weren’t sure (and 24% of men), and the vast majority say they don’t want to run the risk of having another bad marriage.
 Many say they don’t want the trouble of finding another partner.
 Some say they like the freedom to make their own plans and decisions.[3]